Honours in the Department of History

 All students wishing to apply for Honours must to apply via the Courses online website.
 Instructions can be found here.

 If you are interested in applying, you should discuss your application with the departmental Honours coordinator who must approve your program before you submit your application.

 In the first semester of enrolment, students simply enrol in two 'shell' units, HSTY4011 and HSTY4012 (History Honours A and History Honours B).
 These codes bear no relation to the actual seminars taken.
 The Faculty only needs to know that you are doing two 12-credit point units of history honours, which seminars you take is between you and the History Department.
 (This is why the seminars have no unit codes.)
 In the second semester, you enrol in another two 'shell' units, HSTY4013 and HSTY4014 (History Honours C and History Honours D), which represent the thesis.

 Registration with the Department of History

 Students must also apply directly to the Department of History.
 Each student’s program of seminars and thesis topic must be approved by the honours coordinator.
-The completed registration form should be emailed as an attachment to the honours coordinator (by Friday 6 November 2015).
+The completed registration form should be emailed as an attachment to the honours coordinator by November 30 2016.
 It is possible to change your seminar choices before March next year (demand on seminars permitting).
 Applications for seminar places and supervision made after this date will be processed in the order in which they are received.
 The later you apply the more difficult it will be for us to give you your preferred choice of seminar and supervisor.